cynthiaclaire4/alx-higher_level_programming/0x09-python-everything_is_object/README.md

-learning about
-Objects and values
+learning about objests and values
-Aliasing
-Immutable vs mutable types
-Mutation (Only this chapter)
-Cloning lists
-Python tuples: immutable but potentially changing